+-szffl <file> Read a list of full resolution PFS file names in the file named file.

-- -fullres <file> Use a full resolution PFS file to replace 25-km/12.5-km beam data.
+The files in the list are read and the full resolution PFS data (SZF) are used to replace the 25-km/12.5-km beam data.
 This option is intended for research activities.
-The beam data (σ_0 values, incidence and azimuth angles) which are read from the BUFR or PFS level 1b input file, are replaced by average values of the data from the full resolution file which are located within a certain radius (typically 20 kilometers) from the WVC location. - -nonwp Do not read in land-sea mask, ice mask and model winds from GRIB.
-If this option is chosen, only the land masking which is present in the level 1b beam information will be used.
-No ice screening will be performed (unless the -icemodel option is used).
-Ambiguity removal will be performed only if model winds are already present in the input BUFR file (i.e. in case of reprocessing of a level 2 file) or if the -armeth 1strank option is used (i.e. selection of the 1st rank wind solution). - -stressparam Get stress-related parameters derived from GRIB files.
+The beam data ( $\sigma_0$ values, incidence and azimuth angles) which are read from the BUFR or PFS level 1b input file, are replaced by average values of the data from the full resolution file which are located within a certain radius (typically 20 kilometers) from the WVC location.

+locatio

+-stressparam Get stress-related parameters derived from GRIB files.

 This option is intended for research activities.
 More information can be found in the Fortran code of AWDP.